 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Intended learning outcomes: Differentiate between direct transport and indirect transport.
 Present features such as size or weight of the delivery, possibility of using an existing transport network, and need for merged transport.
-Explain design options for global transportation networks.
-Describe some company cases.

 Production as well as distribution networks for physical products must generally be designed in careful consideration of the possibilities for transporting the goods.
 For each means of transport, e.g. lorry, railway wagon, ship or aircraft, the infrastructure must be available in terms of the corresponding mode of transport, i.e., road, rail, water, or air; this means a network of transport channels with the necessary interchanges, i.e., loading yards, railway stations, harbors, or airports.

 Depending on costs and availability of a company’s own means of transport, independent carriers may be used in the transportation network.
 A third-party logistics (3PL) provider offers product delivery services.
-It may provide added supply chain expertise ([APIC16]).
+It may provide added supply chain expertise ([ASCM22]).
 Such logistics services comprise classical services such as transport, reloading, and storage, but also secondary packaging, the insertion of an information sheet, simpler assembly or repair work, and the acceptance of returned products.[note 301]

 In a first approach, it is possible to distinguish two fundamental types of transport networks.